accord-net/framework/README.txt

   methods and techniques to .NET.
 The project extends the popular AForge.NET Framework providing a more complete scientific computing environment.

-  This GitHub repository is the official home of the project after release 2.10 was finished.
-New releases will only be made available on this repository, but the code will also bt replicated in the Google Code repository for those who still would like to use the SVN repository instead.
+  The GitHub repository at https://github.com/accord-net/framework is the official home of the project after release 2.10 was finished.
+As such, new releases will only be made available on this repository, but the code will also bt replicated in the Google Code repository for those who still would like to use SVN instead.

     - http://code.google.com/p/accord/